strapi/documentation/docs/user-docs/latest/content-types-builder/configuring-fields-content-type.md

 ---
 title: Fields for Content Types - Strapi User Guide
-description: Content-types are composed of one or several fields.
-Each field is designed to contain specific kind of data, filled up in the Content Manager
+description: Instructions to configure in the Content-Types Builder the fields that compose each content-type.
 ---

 # Configuring fields for content types